fe-data/fe-docs/docs/usage/tools.rst

 The idea behind this approach is that everyone receives a unique coupon code, which often can be used once.
 You should take the following steps to generate all these coupons:

-- Create a coupon that can act template for the unique coupons.
+- Create a coupon that can act as template for the unique coupons.
+For example: ``Promo``.
 - Use the :guilabel:`Generate coupons` choice of the template coupon context menu.
 - Enter how many coupons should be generated.
 If necessary, use a prefix and/or suffix for the code.
+For example a prefix like ``Promo-``.
 - A csv-file is generated with all the coupons.
 - You can now add emailaddresses to this csv-file in any way you prefer.
 - Use the :guilabel:`Import coupons` from the ``coupon`` menu to import the new csv-file - including the emailaddresses - into *Fast Events*.
 - Use the :guilabel:`Bulk emails` from the ``coupon`` menu to send everyone the unique coupon code.
   You can change the email body and the used `keywords <../apps/admin.html#id3>`_ will be replaced with the information from the coupon.
   Select ``Coupons`` as source and, if needed, specify other selection parameters.
+  If you select ``User groups`` as source, an email is send to all users in the user group (= emaillist).
+  All the users will receive the same coupon code, which you need to specify in the :guilabel:`Coupon code template` field.

 ----